 1. Skin the salmon fillets.
 Make an incision in the middle of each one along the length, halfway through its thickness.
-Cut or form batons with the cheese to fit into the cut in the salmon and press it in.
+Cut or form batons from the cheese to fit into the incision in the salmon and press it in.

-3. Close up the edges and fold over along the whole length to seal it well but leave some space inside around the fillet.
-Do the same with the other fillet – they will be in individual papillotes.
+4. Close up the edges and fold over along the whole length to seal it well but leave some space inside around the fillet.
+Do the same with the other fillet for individual papillotes.

-5. Let them stand for a minute or two and cut off the top of the foil with scissors to open them up – or just put them on the plates and let everyone open theirs.
+6. Let them stand for a minute or two and cut off the top of the foil with scissors to open them up, or just place them on plates and let everyone open theirs.

 Happy Birthday Hellena!